thruston/python-tabulate/README.md

 ## Setting up a Table command in Vim

-Add a line like the following to your ".vimrc" file
+Add a line like the following to your `.vimrc` file

     :command! -nargs=* -range=% Table <line1>,<line2>!python3 ~/python-tabulate/tabulate.py <q-args>

 which you should adjust appropriately so your python can find where you put tabulate.
-You can of course use some word other than "Table" as the command name.
-Perhaps "Tbl" ?
+You can of course use some word other than `Table` as the command name.
+Perhaps `Tbl` ?
 Take your pick, you can choose anything, except that Vim insists on the name starting with an uppercase letter.

-With this definition, when you type ":Table" in normal mode in Vim, it will call tabulate on the current area and replace it with the output.
+With this definition, when you type `:Table` in normal mode in Vim, it will call tabulate on the current area and replace it with the output.
 If you are in Visual Line mode then the current area will just be the marked lines.
 If you are in Normal mode then the current area will be the whole file.